 I realized during that sermon that I am far more comfortable with criticism than many people.
 In fact, I consider it crucial.
 This may be because of my art training.
 A standard part of any studio art course is the “critique.”
-This is a part of the class where the student puts his or her work up for the class, and professor, to critique.
+This is a part of the class where the student puts his or her work up for the class, and the professor, to critique.
 The class will talk about what is good in the work but also, importantly, what doesn’t work.
-There is no doubt that there are professors out there who enjoy tearing down their students and tearing the work apart without an eye towards helping the students improve.
-But, the good professors offer honest critique in a gentle and helpful way.
-This doesn’t mean it doesn’t sometimes hurt the students feelings.
-In theory, the student has poured their heart and soul into the work and critique can be hard.
+There is no doubt that there are professors out there who enjoy tearing down their students and tearing the work apart without an eye toward helping the students improve.
+But, good professors offer honest critique in a gentle and helpful way.
+This doesn’t mean it doesn’t sometimes hurt the students’ feelings.
+In theory, the student has poured their heart and soul into the work so critiques can be hard.
 But, it makes all the difference.
 I remember one student who broke down in tears during a critique but the comments were true and it became a real turning point for the student.
 That is the power of a good critique.

 I think the church could learn some important lessons from art practice.
 As the body of Christ, we need to learn to be self-critical and begin examining both our theology and our practice.
 We also need to self-edit.
-Sometimes we have really stupid ideas.
+Sometimes we have really bad ideas.
 We need to learn to keep those ideas to ourselves.

-Happy talk leads to a shallow faith.
+“Happy talk” leads to shallow faith.
 We need to strike a balance between being too critical and being uncritical.
-Ultimately, as with so many things it is a matter of the heart.
+Ultimately, as with so many things, it is a matter of the heart.
 Critique from a caring heart can make a world of difference.